 The momentum continued on 12 October 2025 during the National Youth Week Forum, which brought together over 1,500 youth from Mainland Tanzania and Zanzibar.
 Once again, the REST Project Champion artists took the stage this time in front of the Guest of Honour, the Permanent Secretary of the Prime Minister’s Office.
 Through creative performances, they reinforced messages on youth leadership, inclusion, and sustainable development.
 Art spoke.
 Youth listened.
 Leaders paid attention.

-Through the Arts Caravan, Kaa Kijanja Organisation reinforced a clear message: Investing in young artists is investing in the future.
+At the end of the Capacity Building Training, the Through the Arts Caravan, Kaa Kijanja Organisation reinforced a clear message: Investing in young artists is investing in the future.
 Art creates jobs.
 Art builds confidence.
 Art gives youth a voice.
 Art is a powerful driver of social and economic development.
 By creating enabling environments for young Arts and creatives, Tanzania unlocks creative industry employment, Innovation and Effective Civic engagement.

 The Kaa Kijanja Arts Caravan Mbeya 2025 was more than a celebration.
 It was a statement, that; Youth are ready, Art is powerful and when creativity meets purpose, change follows.
 This movement keeps rolling street by street, community by community, stage by stage, inspiring action, sparking dialogue, and shaping the future.